-In opposition to the traditional practice of setting games in spartan worlds with nothing about that doesn't want to kill you
+In opposition to the traditional practice of setting games in spartan worlds with Everything Trying to Kill You

 , recent games try to add realism by inserting a lot of prop objects, such as chairs, tables, televisions and the like.
 These will frequently end up in your way.

 There being only so many buttons on the game controller, the user interface is rarely set up to allow any kind of sophisticated interaction with these props, so the usual way of dealing with such things is to blast them to pieces

 .
 Quite often, the game will actively reward